Iguinho94CP/Scrapers/README.md

 # Web Scrapers Project
 This is a work-in-progress project that will contain web scraping scripts to extract data from various websites.
-The scripts will be written in Python and use popular libraries such as BeautifulSoup and Scrapy.
+The scripts will be written in Python and use popular libraries such as BeautifulSoup, Scrapy and Selenium.

 Check back soon for updates!